sailfish009/openstructure/modules/conop/doc/aminoacid.rst

 Converter functions
 --------------------------------------------------------------------------------
 .. function:: ResidueToAminoAcid(residue)
-              OneLetterCodeToAminoAcid(olc)
+              ResidueNameToAminoAcid(rname)
+              OneLetterCodeNameToAminoAcid(olc)

-  Get amino acid from residue or one-letter-code.
-For non-standard amino acids or one-letter-codes, XXX is returned.
+  Get amino acid from residue, residue name (three-letter-code) or one-letter-code.
+Returns XXX if residue, residue name or one-letter-code is not one of the 20 standard amino acids.

 .. function:: OneLetterCodeToResidueName(olc)
               AminoAcidToResidueName(amino_acid)

   Get residue name from one-letter-code or amino_acid.
 For invalid one-letter-codes or XXX, 'UNK' is returned.

 .. function:: ResidueNameToOneLetterCode(rname)